Today’s post is part 2 of a previous post that I recommend reading first: “Do you need to grow a team to earn 6 figures?“

 Brennan’s weekly rate is $20k for his consulting.
 (He targets a much higher effective hourly rate than me because he’s got the clout, demand, and “ROI track record” to back it.)

-And beyond us, there are plenty of people who run 6- and even 7-figure creative agencies as soloists.
+And beyond us, there are plenty of people who run multi-6-figure creative agencies as soloists.
+(But they usually get leverage through productization, automation, and/or delegation of lower level tasks)

 So with all this being said, how do you decide if hiring makes sense for you?